xrdt/xrdt.github.io/_posts/2019-10-24-advice-for-job-seekers.md

    lunch or other events they may have you participate in.
    * [Recognize that most questions these interviewers as you are total BS.](../../11/24/technical-interview-question-bad.html)
+* [What](#Lookingu)<a name="Lookingd"></a> is the company looking for?
+  * When I was that ThoughtSpot, I would tell new grads that we were looking for general software engineering skills.
+You know, you should be strong in things like data structures and algorithms.
+This answer would inevitably raise questions like "well, does that mean anybody can be good at that stuff?".
+Yes, anybody _can_ be good at this stuff, but what distinguishes people in the line of software engineering is whether you know what tools you have at your disposal, whether you know what they do, whether you know how to use them, and whether you know when / why to use them.
+Blindly studying LeetCode or Cracking the Coding Interview or whatever other prep resource you find most suitable for your mind can help you get by as an entry level engineer, but the things I mentioned are part of honing your ability to continue participating in the craft of software engineering.
 * [*I*](#Outfitu)<a name="Outfitd"></a> don't care what you dress in at a career fair, as long as it's clean and doesn't have holes.
 This is a perk of the tech industry.
 *You should dress